LytexWZ/Discord-spammer/README.md

 - Press the green "<>Code" button and download this repo as ZIP
 - Unpack it in the folder you want (you will have a shorcut later)
 - Move the file named "Open_spammer.bat" where you want (this is your shortcut)
+- Rigth click and select edit, a notepad will be opened. s
-- Rigth click and set the path to the one the .py file is stored, to do this, replace this text with the path:
+- Set the path to the one the .py file is stored, to do this, replace this text with the path:
   ![image](https://github.com/LytexWZ/Discord-spammer/assets/72569213/c50427a7-4f4c-4519-9d4e-488f1ee4d6ca)
 - Save the changes
 - Open a command prompt and type ```pip install keyboard```